nightly/scs/docs/Notes.md

 ## Compound Actions
-$Poss(ca, s)$ is handled by independently checking that the execution is valid, for all situations
+$Poss(ca, s)$ is handled by independently checking that the execution is valid for each action

 $Do(ca, s)$ is handled by sequentially applying effects